 While Vuelta a Espana’s route map changes every year, the format of the race has remained the same throughout the years, featuring at least 2-time trials, the passage through the Pyrenees, and the finish in Madrid.
 Notably, though, the start position of the race regularly changes.

-Throughout its history, Vuelta a Espana has produced many champions, yet there is only one rider who stands out.
+Throughout its history, Vuelta a Espana has produced many champions, yet only one rider stands out.
 Spanish Danielo Rodriguez leads the all-time standings for the most stage wins, having emerged as the winner 39 times, well ahead of Alessandro Petacchi (20), Rik Van Looy (18), and Laurent Jalabert (18).

 Interestingly, Rodriguez is not the most successful rider in the general classification, having won the race just once.
 Instead, the most successful rider in the event’s history is Roberto Heras with 4 wins, followed by Tony Rominger, Alberto Cantador, and Primož Roglič with 3 apiece.

 Vuelta a Espana 2022 Odds – Bookies’ Favourites

 The betting sites in Spain have already released Vuelta a Espana 2022 odds giving us a better idea of who’s most likely to emerge as the winner.
 And here, we’ll look closely at the leading riders to watch out for.